 Many cloud providers offer a broad set of policies, technologies, and controls that reinforce your overall security stance, helping to protect your data, applications, and infrastructure from potential threats.

 Not all clouds are the same and no type of cloud computing is suitable for everyone.
 Several different models, types, and services have evolved to help offer the right solution for your needs.

 Types of deployments in the cloud: public, private and hybrid.

-Public clouds are owned and operated by a third party Cloud service providers , which deliver their computing resources as servers and storage over the Internet.
-Microsoft Azure is anexample of a public cloud.
-With a public cloud, all hardware, software and other support infrastructure is owned and managed by the cloud provider.
+Public clouds are owned and operated by third-party cloud service providers, which deliver their computing resources like servers and storage over the Internet.
+Microsoft Azure is an example of a public cloud.
+With a public cloud, all hardware, software and other support infrastructure are owned and managed by the cloud provider.
 You access these services and manage your account using a web browser.

 Types of services in the cloud: IaaS, PaaS, serverless and SaaS